This Thai chicken curry soup is quick, simple, comforting, and full of fabulous flavor. It's a great way to use up leftover or rotisserie chicken!

 - 1 (13.5 ounce) can full fat coconut milk

 - 2 cups cooked chicken (I used rotisserie)

 - Handful fresh cilantro chopped

-- Scallions chopped, to taste
+- Chopped scallions to taste

 - Salt & pepper to taste

-- Lime wedges for serving
+- Lime wedges for serving (optional)

 - Add the olive oil and onion to a large pot over medium-high heat.
 Sauté for 5 minutes, stirring occasionally.